priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

-####Step 2: Addition of Meta-data, Permissions, Services and Receivers in androidmanifest.xml:
+####Step 2: Addition of Meta-data, Permissions, Services and Receivers in androidmanifest.xml

 Meta-data